millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

     In the example above we used single quotes ``''`` inside double quotes ``""``.
 This is necessary if we want to include single quotes in our string.
 If you want to have both single and double quotes inside the f-string, just create the f-string ``"""`` or ``'''``.

     >>> print(f"""'This' is too many "quotes".""")
+    'This' is too many "quotes".

 f-strings also make it possible for fancier formatting.
 Check out the `Python documentation <https://docs.python.org/3/tutorial/inputoutput.html#fancier-output-formatting>`_ to learn more.

 Dictionaries
 ------------

-A dictionary is another Python type.
-It is similar to a list, but while a list uses an integer index to retrieve another type, a dictionary can use any type to retrieve another type.
+A dictionary is another Python data type.
+It is similar to a list, but while a list uses an integer index to retrieve another data type, a dictionary can use any data type to retrieve another data type.
 This is called "mapping".

 Dictionaries contain key-value pairs i.e., given a key, we can retrieve a value (but not the other way around).
 We access dictionaries using the ``[]`` notation.